Torfaen Community Support

 Your support is vital

-What the Government has asked us all to do in the last 7 days to #flattenthecurve...
+What the Government has asked us all to do to #flattenthecurve...

 - People are being advised to stay at home for 14 days if they, or anyone in their household, has either a high temperature or a new and continuous cough